-- Professor Xinping Wang, a researcher of the Cold and Arid Regions Environmental 11. and Engineering Research Institute, made a presentation of policy tools, strategies and approaches to combating desertification in China.
-Over the past two decades, China promulgated a series of laws including the Forest Law, Grassland Law, Law on Prevention and Control of Desertification, to improve the legislative framework of combating desertification.
-Professor Wang emphasized that coordination among different government departments and levels is critical to obtaining an effective and efficient legal system.
+E. Overview of Policy Aspects and Technical Approaches to Combating Desertification promulgated a series of laws including the Forest Law, Grassland Law, Law on Prevention and Control of Desertification, to improve the legislative framework of combating desertification.
+Professor Wang emphasized that coordination among different government departments and levels is critical to obtain an effective and efficient legal system.
 In addition, China incorporated scientific and technical approaches to all dimensions of the work related to prevention of desertification.
 In particular, the Chinese Government launched a series of policies to establish a national desertification monitoring system and to support scientific research, technical application and dissemination.
 Moreover, the Chinese desertification work also relied on synergy between policies pertinent to desertification per se and other complementary practices, highlighting the establishment of watershed organizations and water resources allocation systems, optimization of the energy structure in agriculture and pasture regions and creation of alternative income sources for local communities.
 Professor Wang also showed successful models of combating desertification in China and stressed that the first step towards desertification prevention in Mongolia should lie in a clear understanding of both natural and socioeconomic conditions of this phenomenon.
+Based on this, possible measures that can be adopted in pilot areas include engineering approaches (indigenous materials, such as straw, clay and pebble) and biological approaches (appropriate plant species).

+11. Professor Xinping Wang, researcher of the Cold and Arid Regions Environmental and Engineering Research Institute, made a presentation of policy tools, strategies and approaches to combating desertification in China.
+Over the past two decades, China

-Based on this, possible measures that can be adopted in pilot areas include engineering approaches (indigenous materials, such as straw, clay and pebble) and biological approaches (appropriate plant species). - 12.
-Ms. Xiaoxia Jia, the Acting Director of the National Bureau to Combat Desertification of China, presented the current situation with desertification in China and pointed out that population growth, economic development and climate variation are major drivers of desertification in China.
+12. Ms. Xiaoxia Jia, Acting Director of the National Bureau to Combat Desertification of China, presented the current situation with desertification in China and pointed out that population growth, economic development and climate variation are major drivers of desertification in China.
 Ms. Jia outlined Chinese countermeasures against desertification, focusing on institutional arrangements, law and policy tools, and national strategies and programmes.
 Additionally, she noted that Chinese government always attached great importance to combating desertification and significant achievements have been made via long-term arduous efforts.
-For instance, the total area of desertified land decreased by 37,900 km2 from 1999 to 2004 with an annual reduction of 7585 km2 and between 2004 and 2009, it reduced by 12,454 km2 in total.
-In spite of the great progress, Ms. Jia identified challenges for Chinese counterdesertification work in the future and called for further actions to address these challenges.
+For instance, the total area of desertified land decreased by 37,900 km2 from 1999 to 2004 with an annual reduction of 7,585 km2 and between 2004 and 2009, it reduced by 12,454 km2 in total.
+In spite of the great progress, Ms. Jia identified challenges for Chinese counter-desertification work in the future and called for further actions to address these challenges.
 Particularly, she stated that still widely distributed large areas of desertified lands in the country urgently require control and prevention.
 Continuous human interventions and unexpected intensity of extreme weather events create additional hardship for desertification prevention and control in China.
-In this context, the National Bureau to Combat Desertification of China adopted a multiyear strategic plan which aims to control a half of the total treatable degraded lands to considerably improve the ecological condition of the affected areas by the end of 2020.
+In this context, the National Bureau to Combat Desertification of China adopted a multi-year strategic plan which aims to control a half of the total treatable degraded lands to considerably improve the ecological condition of the affected areas by the end of 2020.